 Who We Are

-With service centers in Castroville, Atascadero, Santa Maria, Goleta and Ventura, Girl Scouts of California’s Central Coast offers points of access for volunteers to come together.
-The Alisal Program Center in Salinas provides an important after school program for girls funded by community supporters, while the Camp Arnaz Program Center in Ventura offers a beautiful 36-acre camp, outdoor and program facility to serve girls, troops and Service Units, as well as other community organizations.
+With program centers in Castroville, San Luis Obispo, Santa Barbara, Oxnard, and Thousand Oaks, Girl Scouts of California’s Central Coast offers points of access for girls and volunteers to come together.
+The Camp Arnaz Program Center in Ventura offers a beautiful 36-acre camp, outdoor and program facility to serve girls, troops and Service Units, as well as other community organizations.

 Girl Scouts of California's Central Coast is committed to making Girl Scouting available to girls in ways that impact their lives both in the moment and into the future.
 Girls participate in troops, individual projects, council events, day camps, and more.
 A variety of leadership, outdoor skills, and Science, Technology, Engineering, Arts and Math (STEAM) based programs and events provide girls with opportunities to learn and explore in fun and informative ways.
-To join, or volunteer in Santa Cruz, San Benito, Monterey, San Luis Obispo, Santa Barbara or Ventura County, get started here… JOIN.
+To join, or volunteer in Santa Cruz, San Benito, Monterey, San Luis Obispo, Santa Barbara or Ventura County, get started here and JOIN Today!

 The Girl Scout Promise